 If you want to deactivate and uninstall the plugin, this option permits you to safely disable all plugin settings.
 If you deleting the plugin the not sure that all the options stored in your database will delete.
 To clean up all, check the box next to the Delete button and click on the Delete options.

 Here, the first option in the mini menu is the Admin Bar options.
 The Admin bar is the WordPress toolbar which you will see on the top of each screen when you are log on your WordPress website.

 In the admin bar, all the items can be turned off or on for each user role.

 In the other options, you will view checkboxes to hide comments icon and +new icon.
 Also, you can hide the sub-items.
-For example, if you want to put the +new menu in the admin bar and also you want to hide pages from it, then check the pages and deactivate it for the selective user roles.
+For example, if you want to put the new menu in the admin bar and also you want to hide pages from it, then check the pages and deactivate it for the selected user roles.